BDC Hamburger Icon

 What is business broadband?

-Business broadband is a high-speed internet connection for use in offices and other workplaces.
-Think of it as a commercial-grade internet solution with added features and dedicated customer support that’s often backed by a strong service-level agreement (SLA).
+Business broadband is a high-speed internet connection designed for offices and other workplaces.
+It is a commercial-grade solution with added features, dedicated customer support and strong service level agreements (SLAs).

 Did You Know?Did you know

 The definition of broadband varies from country to country.
-For example, in Britain, it’s 10 Mbps down and 1 Mbps up while in Canada, it’s 50 Mbps down and 10 Mbps up.
+For example, in Britain, “decent” broadband is 10 Mbps for downloads and 1 Mbps for uploads, while Canada aims to provide citizens and businesses with a minimum 50 Mbps for downloads and 10 Mbps for uploads.

 Benefits of business broadband vs. other solutions

-The biggest difference between home and business internet, with an example like a fiber service plan, is not necessarily the advertised speed but the added features, level of customer support, easy customization and higher price.
+The biggest difference between home and business internet, with an example like a fiber service plan, is not necessarily the advertised speed.
+Rather, the largest benefits may lie in the added features, which may include the following services.

 TipBottom line